 - Specify the date column in the "Dimension Column" in your pie chart or bar chart widget or in the "Date Column" in your table, line chart or sparkline widget.

 - Specify the column containing data in the "Metric Column"

 Once you're done, click "Save Settings", and you'll be all set.

-The widget settings also allow you to configure other aspects of the widget, such as the custom date range, title, and styles.
+The widget settings also allow you to configure other aspects of the widget, such as the custom date range, title, and theme color.

 The end result

 Recall our example where column A contained our Dimension (the dates), and column B contained our Metric (the data):